Kids in Costa Rica Featured

 We arrived to Manuel Antonio Park at 7:30am, shortly after they opened.
 Parking becomes increasingly difficult as the day goes on and by noon the park becomes uncomfortably crowded.
 We found a spot in the closest lot to the park entrance, behind Cafe Alex.
 We were charged 5,000 colones, or $7.50.

 We purchased our tickets in advance, online, as did many others so the line to enter moved quickly.
 Bags were inspected at the entrance looking for any carry in foods.
 Only bottled water is allowed to be carried into the park.
-I suspect the animals were getting a little too comfortable around people.
+Sounds like the animals were getting a little too comfortable around people.
 My husband said when he visited ten years ago, the beach areas were swarming with monkeys and this time we only saw two and that was after several hours spent at the beach.
 We saw the greatest amount of spider monkeys while sitting at the picnic tables outside the snack bar.
+Of course, they follow the food.

 The snack bar was well stocked with healthy options; salads, fresh cut fruit, sandwiches.
 After hiking all day in the heat we returned for ice cream treats and more fresh squeezed juice.